-In December 2018 NTA and Transport Infrastructure Ireland (TII) are in the process of tendering for a new operator to operate and maintain (O&M) the Luas system.
-The current separate contracts for the operation of the Luas services and the maintenance of the track and fleet expire in Q3 2019.
-TII and NTA have agreed to bring the operation of the Luas services and the maintenance of the Luas infrastructure and fleet into the one procurement where they were previously separately procured albeit the maintenance contracts were novated into the operations contract.
+In December 2018 the NTA and Transport Infrastructure Ireland (TII) commenced the tender process for a new operator to operate and maintain (O&M) the Luas system.
+The current separate contracts for the operation of the Luas services and the maintenance of the track and fleet expired in Q3 2019.
+TII and NTA have agreed to bring the operation of the Luas services and the maintenance of the Luas infrastructure and fleet into the one procurement where they were previously separately procured, albeit the maintenance contracts were novated into the operations contract.

-The Luas system provides an effective and efficient public transport in Dublin which currently requires no operating subsidy.
-There will be no new Luas lines introduced during the life of this plan, however to complement the significant capital investment in light rail, the following actions are proposed:
+The Luas system provides an effective and efficient public transport service in Dublin which currently requires no operating subsidy.
+There will be no new Luas lines introduced in the life of this Plan.
+However, to complement the significant capital investment in light rail, the following actions are proposed:

-- In order to meet anticipated demand, the capacity on the Luas Green Line will be increased through lengthening the existing trams; - Where interacting with on-street traffic, priority for Luas will be enhanced with longer green-time at junctions given to trams, where appropriate; and
+• In order to meet anticipated demand, the capacity on the Luas Green Line will be increased through lengthening the existing trams;

-Service patterns will be subject to on-going review over the period of the Plan.
+- Where interacting with on-street traffic, priority for Luas will be enhanced with longer green-time at junctions given to trams, where appropriate; and - Service patterns will be subject to ongoing review over the period of the Plan.